 Marqués experimented with literary techniques and stage craft to communicate his nostalgia for an idealized rural lifestyle and his consternation with the economic and social dislocation produced by United States imperialism.
 From allegory, pantomime, naturalistic-realism, tragedy, expressionism, theater of the absurd to historical drama, Marqués never ceased to rehearse dramatic styles.
-A cultural traditionalist and formal innovator, he advanced the technical standards of poetry and prose on his island and embodied a modern professionalism in Puerto Rican theatre and letters.
+A cultural traditionalist and formal innovator, he advanced the technical standards of poetry and prose on his island and embodied a modern notion of professionalism in Puerto Rican theatre and letters.

 List of Works